-4.6 Stopping a Running Application
+4.5 Stopping a Running Application

-To stop a running application, simply click on the stop button located in the main toolbar as shown in Figure 4-9:
+To stop a running application, simply click on the stop button located in the main toolbar as shown in Figure 4-10:

 An app may also be terminated using the Run tool window.
 Begin by displaying the Run tool window using the window bar button that becomes available when the app is running.
-Once the Run tool window appears, click the stop button highlighted in Figure 4-10 below:
+Once the Run tool window appears, click the stop button highlighted in Figure 4-11 below:

-4.7 Supporting Dark Theme
+4.6 Supporting Dark Theme

-Android 10 introduced the much awaited dark theme, support for which is not enabled by default in Android Studio app projects.
+Android 10 introduced the much-awaited dark theme, support for which is enabled by default in Android Studio app projects.
 To test dark theme in the AVD emulator, open the Settings app within the running Android instance in the emulator.
-There are a number of different ways to access the settings app.
-The quickest is to display the home screen and then click and drag upwards from the bottom of the screen (just below the search bar).
-This will display all of the apps installed on the device, one of which will be the Settings app.

-Within the Settings app, choose the Display category and enable the Dark Theme option as shown in Figure 4-11 so that the screen background turns black:
+Within the Settings app, choose the Display category and enable the Dark theme option as shown in Figure 4-12 so that the screen background turns black:

-With dark theme enabled, run the AndroidSample app and note that it appears using a dark theme including a black background and a purple background color on the button as shown in Figure 4-12:
+With dark theme enabled, run the AndroidSample app and note that it appears using a dark theme including a black background and a purple background color on the button as shown in Figure 4-13: